dineshkumar741/Variant-calling-analysis/README.md

 FastQC is used to assess the quality of raw sequencing data.
 It generates reports on read quality, GC content, adapter contamination, sequence duplication levels, and other metrics.
 Checking data quality is very important before proceding to the trimming and alignment.
 # Trimming

 Fastp tool was utilized to filter out low quality bases, adapters and other unwanted sequences from raw reads.This step ensures the high quality reads are used.

+sudo apt-get install default-jdk -y

+java -version

+Example: fastp -i ***fastq.gz -I ***fastq.gz -o trimmed_FW.fastq.gz -O trimmed_REV.fastq.gz -q 20

+# Indexing

+sudo apt install bwa

+conda install -c bioconda bwa

+bwa index hg38.fna

 # Alignment

 BWA tool was used to map the reads using reference genome (hg38).
 This step produces the aligment files in SAM format.

-sudo apt install bwa

-conda install -c bioconda bwa

-bwa index hg38.fna

 bwa mem hg38.fna output_FW.fastq output_REV.fastq > output.sam